jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 If your answer includes something specific about the company, then that's the best type of answer.

 Your main goal at the career fair is to schedule a follow up interview.
-Once you the career fair recruiter has confirmed their interest, thank them and move on.
+Once the career fair recruiter has confirmed their interest, thank them and move on.

 # Automate Your Internship Search
 If the career fair didn't pan out, you can turn to the internet.